 From the workplace, to the classroom, to our neighborhoods, immigrant families are part of our communities in Cincinnati and Northern Kentucky.
-IJPC educates and advocates for immigrants’ rights and creates opportunities for them to share their unique voices as we work for comprehensive immigration reform.
+IJPC educates and advocates for immigrants’ rights and creates opportunities for the community to hear their unique voices as we work for comprehensive immigration reform.

-IJPC collaborates with many partners to coordinate the Immigrant Dignity Coalition.
-The Immigrant Dignity Coalition has 26 members representing local labor, education, civil rights and faith communities in the greater Cincinnati area who favor the dignity and basic human rights of all people.
+- IJPC collaborates with many partners to coordinate the Immigrant Dignity Coalition.
+The Immigrant Dignity Coalition’s membership represents local labor, education, civil rights and faith communities in the greater Cincinnati area who favor the dignity and basic human rights of all people.
 The Immigrant Dignity Coalition’s purpose is to inform, connect, and mobilize the Southwest Ohio / Northern Kentucky community to defend and protect the dignity of the immigrant and refugee community by working in partnership and as allies.
-Contact the coalition by email or by joining our Facebook group.